• Skip to primary navigation

 The magic happens when buttermilk reacts with baking soda, this causes it to rise without yeast.
 There are a lot of recipes out there for soda bread, but I like the combination of all purpose flour and cake flour in this version.
 It’s not as heavy as some recipes that I’ve tried.

-Some folks make Irish soda bread with raisins or caraway seeds, but I like a traditional Irish soda bread with buttermilk so that I can toast it and add butter and jam or soak up the sauce from short ribs.
+Some folks make an Irish soda bread recipe with raisins, currants or caraway seeds, but I prefer a traditional Irish soda bread with buttermilk so that I can toast it and add butter and strawberry jam or soak up the sauce from short ribs.

 This is the perfect addition to add to a brisket for St. Patrick’s Day.